pimoroni/explorer-hat/documentation/Function-reference.md

 explorerhat.touch.eight
 ```

-Each touch pad has a number of functions for both reading its state and binding events to certain conditions:
+Each touch pad has a number of functions for both reading its state and binding events to certain conditions.

+### Check if a touch pad is being touched or held

 ```python
 explorerhat.touch.is_pressed()
 ```

-Returns True if the pad is being touched.
+Returns `True` if the pad is being touched.

 ```python
 explorerhat.touch.is_held()
 ```

-Returns True if the pad has been held down for some time
+Returns `True` if the pad has been held down for some time.

+### Call function when pressed

 ```python
 explorerhat.touch.pressed( handler_function )